-Alex Tanney current NFL quarterback for the New York Giants.
-Alex and his wife, Rebecca, live in Nashville, TN with their 6 month old son, Gunnar.
+Alex Tanney is a current NFL quarterback for the New York Giants.
+Alex and his wife, Rebecca, live in Bloomington, IL with their 18 month old son, Gunnar, and 2 month old son, Wyatt.
 Alex and Rebecca both originate from rural Illinois towns and value the close relationships they have with their families.
 Growing up, Alex always enjoyed playing sports with his two older bothers, Matt and Mitch and to this day maintains that close relationship.
-Matt is currently the Athletic Director at Western Illinois University and lives in Macomb with his wife, Julia, and two daughters Katelyn and Lillian (8).
-Mitch is currently the Director of Analytics for the Denver Broncos and lives in Aurora, CO, with his wife Ashley, son, Micah (3), and daughter, Kaisa (10 months).
+Matt is currently the Athletic Director at Wabash College and lives in Crawfordsville, IN with his wife, Julia, and two daughters Katelyn and Lillian (9).
+Mitch is currently the Director of Analytics for the Denver Broncos and lives in Aurora, CO, with his wife Ashley, son, Micah (4), and daughter, Kaisa (2).
 Alex and his brothers have each found their niche in the sports industry from a sports-oriented upbringing with their father, Don, being a high school football coach along with basketball and track.
 It is through the support and guidance of their father and mother, Crystal, who have kept the family so close, even with jobs taking them all over the country.

 Julia Tanney was diagnosed with MS in November 2012.
 Prior to her diagnosis, the mother of then 2 year-old twins was tired.
 She describes it as "the kind of tired when you can’t get up...even to catch a child running into harm's way" - and she knew something was wrong.